The Festivals of Black Oak Ranch

 1992 found the Hog Farm going home to Black Oak Ranch for the first festival there, Electric Off The Eel.
 Country Joe McDonald, Clan Dyken, Zero, Pele Juju, and Rod Deal & the Ideals were some of the performers that weekend.
 Next up, 1993 saw the beginning of the Hog Farm’s Rock N Roll Pignic.
 The Pignic was to continue on at Black Oak Ranch throughout the 90’s and into the new millennium, having it’s last festival in 2001.
 Over the years we saw many performers including Jackson Browne, Ben Harper, Mickey Hart & Planet Drum, String Cheese Incident, Ratdog, Leftover Salmon, Los Lobos, David Crosby, Warren Zevon, Ani DiFranco, Taj Mahal, JJ Cale, Richie Havens, Spearhead, Ozomatli, Galactic, Zap Mama, Hank Ballard & The Midnights, Baaba Maal, Richard Thompson, Steve Kimock, and many many more.

 2002 arrived with a new kid in town for Black Oak’s next new thing.
 Earthdance Global Dance Party for Peace began in 1997, joining participants worldwide in a synchronized Prayer for Peace, and enabling the growth of an international community addressing peace, sustainability and social justice through the universal languages of music, art and dance.
 Earthdance was conceived in 1996 by event producer/musician Chris Deckker, with a vision to unite the whole world in peace through the universal platform of dance and music.
 Earthdance is now the largest global synchronized music and peace event in the world.
 Since the first multi-location event in 1997 with 22 cities in 18 countries, Earthdance has been held in over 500 locations in 80 countries.
 Originally inspired by the global electronic music scene, the events now encompass a diverse cross-section of musical genres including both international styles and artists, and locally grown talent.
-2010 finds the end of the road for Earthdance at Black Oak Ranch, as it has grown beyond the capacity of the Ranch and is now heading to a new home at the Solano County Fairgrounds in Vallejo for Earthdance 2011.
-Please join Earthdance at their new home we are all so excited about.
+2010 finds the end of the road for Earthdance at Black Oak Ranch, as it has grown beyond the capacity of the ranch facilities.

-2011 will usher in the 20th season of festivals at Black Oak Ranch.
-With it we find a new creation brought to you by the producers of the Kate Wolf Memorial Music Festival, Back Roads Productions.
-The Gaia Festival will be an expression of music, art, theater, community building, alternative living, and personal responsibility that is sure to attract a diverse crowd for a refreshingly fun weekend.
-The concept of the festival is to create a series of connected villages throughout the grounds, each devoted to an aspect of life, and all contributing to the future health of our planet.
-You can stroll down to the creek for a mid-day soaking while attending a workshop on stream restoration or riparian health.
-Try joining discussions in our Wisdom Village with the elders and youth council each afternoon in the shade of ancient oaks, giving way to amazing musical performances, theater and dance in the evenings.
-A massage, some yoga, or a little late night Kirtan in our Medicine Wheel Village may be just what your inner self needs.
+2011 ushered in the 20th season of festivals at Black Oak Ranch.
+The Gaia Festival was an expression of music, art, theater, community building, alternative living, and personal responsibility.
+The festival concept was to create a series of connected villages throughout the grounds, each devoted to an aspect of life, and all contributing to the future health of our planet.
+You could stroll down to the creek for a mid-day soaking while attending a workshop on stream restoration or riparian health.
+Try joining discussions in our wisdom village with elders and youth council each afternoon in the shade of ancient oaks, giving way to amazing musical performances, theater and dance in the evenings.
+A massage, some yoga, or a little late night kirtan in our Medicine Wheel Village may be just what your inner self needs.
 For a look at what the future could be, join us in the Roundhouse where workshops on themes such as new paradigms, spiritual cosmology, psychedelic wisdom and astrology hold court during the day, giving way to the dance beat in our 60’ dome as darkness settles in each night.
 Innocence and trust are the pillars with which we build our children’s play zone, while making sure the kids all get a chance to express their festi-selves through art, music, storytelling, group games, and a parade.
-The central piece of the festival will be our Earth & Sky stage.
-Here we will present a variety of world class performing artists bringing music from all genres expressing a positive message for our time.
-There’ll be plenty of great food & crafts provided by local non-profits and artisans featuring the north coast’s finest organic and sustainable products.
+The central piece of the festival is the Earth & Sky stage.
+Here we present a variety of world class performing artists bringing music from all genres expressing a positive message for our time.
+The Gaia Festival ended in 2012.